OMAMA-Taioan/khiin-rs/swift/README.md

 ### Details

-1. Use `cargo-make` for the commands listed in this document:
+1. Use `cargo-make` to run all of the build steps.

 ```bash
 cargo install --force cargo-make